sfuosdev/SFU-RMP/README.md

 </div>
 <br/>

-Chrome extension for SFU students to easily access prof rating info from RateMyProfessor on SFU course registration pages (goSFU, mySchedule).
+Chrome extension for SFU students to easily access prof rating from RateMyProfessor.com on SFU course registration pages (goSFU, mySchedule).

 After you install the extension, it will create a loading tab to collect SFU course offerings and RMP rating info for the current semester.
 This job may take a few minutes depending on your network availablity.
 Please do not close the window until the processing completes.